 - Extend speech and language therapy to provide an increased level of support for the development communication skills across the school.

-As a school, we are delighted that the Pupil Premium has enabled us to support the holistic education of many of our children.
+As a school, we recognise that the Pupil Premium Grant has enabled us to support the holistic education of many of our children.

 PE and Sport Grant